 Toys are a distraction from classroom work and should not be brought to school.
 Some children are allowed items of comfort within their education plans, all comfort items must be arranged with the teacher.
 Also, please check pockets for unfamiliar items.
 These may be important parts of Montessori materials and need to be returned to school.

 Throughout the year, the School will arrange field trips to enrich their learning experiences.
-Field trips are planned for Elementary students and a limited number are planned for Full-Day Primary students.
+Field trips are planned for Elementary students and a limited number are planned for Primary students.
 A notice will be sent home with your child in advance informing you of the destination, time, date and possible cost.
 The notice will also include a permission slip to be signed and returned.
 All children must have a signed permission form on file at the School before participating.
 Primary field trips are designed to have parents accompany the child for transportation and the parent-child experience.
-Elementary field trips require some voluntary parent participation.
-Parent drivers are often needed and must carry the necessary insurance as detailed in the permission form.
+Elementary field trips might require some voluntary parent participation.
+We do have a school bus and we add this cost to each fee.
 All trips will be well chaperoned by parents and staff.
-Uniforms and/or school apparel are mandatory on Elementary field trips.
-Transportation is by foot, school bus, or parent drivers.
+Uniforms and/or school apparel are mandatory on Elementary field trips unless told otherwise.

 Rules for car seat and seat belt safety are: